Stackclash/5e-vault/2. Scratch Notes/To-Do List.md

 		- [ ] Fix logic where the `fc-end` is not used
 	- [ ] Travel Times Buttons and Table
 - [ ] Create script and configuration page for daily weather
-	- [ ] Use [Google Sheet](https://docs.google.com/spreadsheets/d/1x9pTHiW0ldBiWTfGaOdjzVEl1QBbT2xh9rW1jo8LNIU/edit?usp=sharing) for inspiration on logic
+	- [ ] Use [Weather Generator](https://docs.google.com/spreadsheets/d/1x9pTHiW0ldBiWTfGaOdjzVEl1QBbT2xh9rW1jo8LNIU/edit?usp=sharing) or [RPG Weather](https://docs.google.com/spreadsheets/d/1x9pTHiW0ldBiWTfGaOdjzVEl1QBbT2xh9rW1jo8LNIU/edit?gid=1396814895#gid=1396814895) for inspiration on logic
 	- [ ] Script should save result to Session Log or another page to keep track of weather for that day
 	- [ ] Configuration page should take Fantasy Calendar into consideration for Months vs Seasons